adnammit/notes/webDev.md

 * the order is important: it follows the rules of cascading style, where the last statement that is true is the one that is executed.

-## CHOOSING BREAKPOINTS AND DESIGN:
+## Choosing Breakpoints And Design:
 * mobiles are designed for narrow vertical scrolling
 * desktops are more horizontal, and generally all the goodies should fit on the main page.
 * viewport metatag: